Kypaku/gpt-project-insight/README.md

 # Recursive documentation generator

-You need an API Key to make requests to (Open AI API)[https://platform.openai.com/]
+You need an API Key to make requests to (https://platform.openai.com/)[Open AI API]

 ## How it works